Subtitles and Transcript

 11:06 YR: Yeah.
 I have no checklist for that.

 12:01 BG: It's well said.
-It's well said.
 What happens if one of the engines stops?

 12:55 YR: It was down on the bottom.
 And I came back afterward on the sled of the helicopter back.
-But it was too stoney and full of cactus on top.
+But it was too stony and full of cactus on top.

-13:08 YR: And also the currents are quite funny there.
+13:09 YR: And also, the currents are quite funny there.
 There is big thermal activity, big difference in altitude also.
 So it was much safer for me to land at the bottom.

-13:21 BG: So I think that right now, many people in the audience are asking, "Okay, when are you developing a double-seater so they can fly with you?"
+13:21 BG: I think that right now, many people are asking, "When are you developing a double-seater so they can fly with you?"

 13:28 YR: I have a standard answer.
 Have you ever seen tandem birds?